aguerrero232/kafka-zero-to-pro/02-cli-101/topics-cli/README.md

     kafka-topics.sh --bootstrap-server localhost:9092 --create --topic third_topic --partitions 3 --replication-factor 1
     ```

-  * now it works since we only have 1 `broker` running and the `replication factor` is less than or equal to the number of `brokers` available
+  * now it works since the `replication factor` is less than or equal to the number of `brokers` available

 * **describe** a `topic`